igtimi/docs/docs/YachtBot Products/TideBot/Getting started.md

 To install the SIM card in your device, with the lid removed, insert the SIM card in the right slot, on the base of the e-pod.

-With your device ready to go, head over to [www.yacht-bot.com](http://www.yacht-bot.com/) to register your device, using the device serial and tag identifiers located on the bottom of the device.
-This step is required for you to see live data on the YachtBot website.

 ### Powering on TideBot

 With a full view of the sky, hold the magnet over the power button for 3 seconds to turn on TideBot.
 With the magnet over the power button, the power indicator lights up followed by a couple of beeps sort beeps.
 Release the magnet after the unit beeps.
 The power indicator remains on solid and the lower indicator lights start flashing.